 Career counseling begins at the ninth grade level and is built upon yearly, culminating with a career decision at the twelfth grade level.
 The career portfolio is begun in ninth grade and is developed through various activities and experiences.
-Some activities for deciding on a career include an interest inventory done on the computer and an annual career day where students select two speakers of their choice from a variety of professionals.
+Some activities for deciding on a career include an on-line interest inventory and a career day where students select two speakers of their choice from a variety of professionals.
 During the spring, juniors will have the opportunity to participate in job shadowing programs.
 The Armed Services provide information and direction to juniors through ASVAB testing and personal recruitment.
 Vocational avenues are provided by various high school departments, as well as Forbes Road Career and Technology Center.
 Parents are encouraged to accompany their sons and daughters on visits to colleges and other career and technology schools during the summer.